What is naltrexone?

-Naltrexone therapy involves taking oral medication every day.
-The specific medication and dosage depends on people’s individual symptoms.
+Naltrexone therapy involves taking oral medicine every day.
+The specific medicine and dosage depends on people’s individual needs.

-If your child is taking this medication, they should be monitored by a specialist medical practitioner like a psychiatrist.
+If your child is taking naltrexone, they should be monitored by a psychiatrist or other specialist doctor.
 Your child needs regular appointments with this professional.

 This therapy has not yet been rated.
 Some research has shown that naltrexone doesn’t improve the core characteristics of autism.